NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Monster Core/Diabolic Dragon (Young).md

     desc: "  The dragon recharges their Hellfire Breath whenever they score a critical hit with a Strike."

   - name: "Hellfire Breath"
-    desc: "`pf2:2` (divine,fire,unholy) The dragon unleashes a blast of infernal fire that deals 12d6 fire damage in a 40-foot cone (DC 30 Reflex check save).\nThe dragon can't use Hellfire Breath again for 1d4 rounds."
+    desc: "`pf2:2` (divine,fire,unholy) The dragon unleashes a blast of infernal fire that deals 12d6 fire damage in a 40-foot cone (DC 30 Reflex check save).\n\nThe dragon can't use Hellfire Breath again for 1d4 rounds."

   - name: "[[Bestiary Ability Glossary/Grab|Grab]]"
     desc: "`pf2:1`  "